osmandapp/web/main/docs/user/search/search-history.md

 Each field in the Search History list contains some of the **information** available to the application.
 - An icon that identifies the type or category of the found object.
 - The object name, location, address, or type query.
 For tracks information about the distance, number of waypoints, and time is displayed.
-- Distance from the user's current location to the point and direction by compass.
+- Distance from the your current location to the point and direction by compass.
 - In iOS the list is sorted by month.